People

 Michaela, a light-skinned white woman with chin-length, straight light brown hair and light blue eyes, smiles at the camera, showing her teeth.
 She is wearing a black blazer over a textured white shirt and a silver and gold necklace, and she is leaning to the viewer's left.

-Michaela Grenier is the Emerald Network Project Manager for LivableStreets.
+Michaela Grenier is currently an Interim Co-Executive Director for LivableStreets.
 She works with community members and coalition partners to support the development of miles of greenways in the Boston area.
 Michaela brings a background in conflict transformation and community organizing to her work.
 Prior to joining the LivableStreets team, Michaela worked at an international conflict resolution nonprofit where she partnered with diverse communities to design inclusive and participatory processes for improving conflicts and addressing inequities.
 She is a big believer in the power of greenways to connect communities, improve humans’ health and wellbeing, and increase climate resiliency.

 Michaela has a B.A. in International Studies and Women’s Studies from Denison University.
 In her free time, you can find Michaela gardening, walking, or curled up with a cat (or two) and a good book.